mesosphere-backup/dcos-vagrant/docs/deploy.md

 # Example Deployments

-Any permutation of machines that fits the above constraints is possible.
+DC/OS Vagrant deployments consist of various permutations of several types of machines.
 Below are a few options to try.

+See [Configure](/docs/configure.md) for more details about node types, cluster constraints, and resource constraints.

 ## Minimal Cluster